Fred Foster

-Fred Luther Foster (July 26, 1931 – February 20, 2019) was an American record producer, songwriter, and music business executive who founded Monument Records.
+Fred Luther Foster (July 26, 1931 – February 20, 2019) was an American record producer, songwriter, and music business executive who founded Monument Records and Combine Music.
 As a record producer he was most closely associated with Roy Orbison, and was also involved in the early careers of Dolly Parton and Willie Nelson.
 Foster suggested to Kris Kristofferson the title and theme of "Me and Bobby McGee", which became a hit for Kristofferson, Roger Miller, and Janis Joplin, and for which Foster received a co-writing credit.

-Biography
+Career

-Early life and career
+Early career

-Born in Rutherford County, North Carolina, Foster struggled to support his mother after the death of his father.
-At the age of seventeen, Foster left the farm and moved to Washington, D.C.
-He started writing songs and initially worked in a record store and then for J&F Distributors.
-He soon began recording local acts, and supervised Jimmy Dean's debut hit, "Bumming Around".
+Foster left his family's farm in North Carolina at the age of 18 and moved near his sister's family in Washington, D.C., where he got a job working for the Hot Shoppes restaurant chain.
+While at work, he met popular area country music entertainer Billy Strickland, who invited Foster to one of his shows and sparked Foster's interest in songwriting.
+Foster began working for J&F Distributing Co. in Baltimore, where he launched the company's pop division.
+He started recording local acts, and supervised Jimmy Dean's debut hit, "Bumming Around".